leonidas/transparency/README.md

 # Synopsis

-Transparency is a dead simple (client-side) template engine which binds data to DOM.
+Transparency is a client-side template engine which binds data to DOM.
 Just call `.render(data)`.

 ```html
 <div id="template">